NixOS/nix.dev/source/tutorials/move-script-own-file.md

 };
 ```

-Now, if you had a developer shell, you could easily call the executable inside a `shellHook`, like this:
+Now, if you had a developer shell, you could easily call the executable inside a `shellHook` with `nix run`, like this:

 ```nix
 devShells = {